 What are the exchange rates and mark up?

 Card transactions use the VISA daily rate for currency conversion.
 This would apply for example when you are spending in euro but do not hold enough of a euro balance in the account to pay for the item.
-The bank will then automatically charge covert from GBP using the VISA daily rate.
+The bank will then automatically covert from GBP using the VISA daily rate.

 A premium of 1% applies when exchanging between currencies while the market is closed.
 This is typical with multi-currency accounts and the additional mark-up is to protect the banks from large swings in the exchange rate once the exchanges open again.